Coder731/arrow_functions_challenge_from_template/CURRENT.md

 move return-keys.js to top folder - Complete

-combine take-user-input-2.js
+combine take-user-input-2.js        - Complete

 with

-return-keys.js
+return-keys.js                    - Complete

-and pseudocode file
+and pseudocode file             - TO DO